 Remember this little character?
 I think it says it all because we’re still in the same little dilemma standing at the crossroads with signs heading us in opposite directions.
 Since I posted my other blog asking if there was a fuel crisis, prices have even jumped higher.
 News channels are saying prices should start leveling off next week.
-The bearbiggest fear isn’t even the price of the stuff.
+The biggest fear isn’t even the price of the stuff.
 It’s more about all those stations not having fuel to pump.

 Shall we just grin and bear it?